Are large tiles harder to install? Overall yes. Bigger LFT tiles are heavier. And, harder to install alone.

 Now, let’s get to what you need to know about whether or not Large Tiles Are Harder To Install.

-Why Are Extra Large Tiles Harder To Install?
+7 Ways Extra Large Tiles Harder To Install

 I kind of mentioned them above, but here are the reasons I think extra large tile is harder to install.